racquesta/sampleLesson/README.md

 3. Collect the response to the alert, and if the user responded with YES, add the item to the list.
 Then, prompt the user to give a value, and add it to the appropriate place.

-BONUS: (Your choice!)
+BONUS:
 * Add a custom menu or sidebar that will run your script.

-* Handle users not entering a number on the prompt screen for values.
+* Utilize a function to create prompts to retrieve a user input for item amount.
+Use that function for each time a number input is needed.

 Hints:

 * Utilize the google apps scripts reference section for additional ideas and help with available methods.

-### 9. Instructor Do:  Review Keeping Inventory Part II
+### 9. Instructor Do:  Review: Keeping Inventory Part II

 ### 10. Students Do:  Football Scoresheet